Focus: An extended intermediate level English reading resource.

 Many return home; some become homeless.

 Homelessness is not a new problem, and there are many associations that help homeless people to find somewhere to live.
-And although, overall, less people keep coming to London in search of a new life, the number of young people doing so has gone up sharply; their reasons for coming have changed too.
+And although, overall, fewer people keep coming to London in search of a new life, the number of young people doing so has gone up sharply; their reasons for coming have changed too.

 London's biggest homeless organisation that helps people, Centrepoint, reported that causes of homelessness among teenagers have changed ; instead of leaving home because of "pull factors" (the attraction of London, the hope of a job) more and more young people now leave home because of "push factors", victims of families that have broken up, poverty or physical aggression.